Continuity of discrete homomorphisms of diffeomorphism groups

-Let $M$ be a $C^{\infty}$ manifold.
-Let $\Dc(M)$ be the group of $C^{\infty}$ compactly supported diffeomorphisms isotopic to the identity.
-The fact that $\Dc(M)$ is a simple group is a known theorem of Mather, Herman, Thurston, Epstein, etc. (see \cite{B}).\\
+\begin{section}{Introduction} Let $M$ be a $C^{\infty}$ manifold and let $\Dc(M)$ be the group of $C^{\infty}$ diffeomorphisms of $M$ which are isotopic to the identity and compactly supported (if $M$ is noncompact).
+A well known theorem of Mather, Herman, Thurston and Epstein states that $\Dc(M)$ as a discrete group is simple (see \cite{B}).\\

-In \cite{FIL}, Filipckewicz shows that given two manifolds $M$ and $N$, the groups $\Dc(M)$ and $\Dc(N)$ are isomorphic(as discrete groups) if and only if the manifolds $M$ and $N$ are $C^{\infty}$ diffeomorphic and the isomorphism of groups is obtained by conjugation with some fixed element of $\D(M)$.
-This implies that for example, given two different smooth exotic 7-spheres, there should be some algebraic property of their groups of diffeomorphisms that distinguish them. \\
+In \cite{FIL}, Filipckewicz proved the following result: Given two $C^{\infty}$ manifolds $M$ and $N$, the groups $\Dc(M)$ and $\Dc(N)$ are isomorphic (as discrete groups) if and only if the manifolds $M$ and $N$ are $C^{\infty}$ diffeomorphic.
+Moreover, if such an isomorphism exists should be given by conjugation with a fixed element of $\D(M)$.
+Filipckewicz's theorem implies in particular that two different smooth exotic 7-spheres have different diffeomorphism groups. \\

 The focus of this paper is the study of abstract group homomorphisms between groups of diffeomorphisms.
-Let $M$ and $N$ be two manifolds and let $\Phi: \Dc(M) \to \Dc(N)$ be a group homomorphism (not necessarily continuous).
-Observe that the simplicity of these groups implies that $\Phi$ is either trivial or injective.\\
+We will make no assumptions on the continuity of the homomorphisms.
+Let $M$ and $N$ be two manifolds and let $\Phi: \Dc(M) \to \Dc(N)$ be a group homomorphism.
+Observe that the simplicity of these groups imply that $\Phi$ is either trivial or injective.\\

-Some examples of homomorphisms of this type are the following: If $M \subseteq N$ is an open subset, there is a natural homomorphism induced by inclusion.
-Other examples come from covering maps: Every diffeomorphism of $M$ isotopic to the identity can be lifted to some covering $N$ of $M$ (These lifts in some cases give a group homomorphism, see \ref{covers}).
-Some classical bundles over $M$: The unit tangent bundle $UT(M)$, the grassmanian $Gr_k(M)$, consisting of $k$-planes in $T(M)$, and other bundles over $M$ admit a natural action of $\Dc(M)$.
-For example, on the unit tangent bundle, the map $f \to D(f)$ gives a homomorphism $\Phi: \Dc(M) \to \Dc(UT(M))$ by the chain rule.
-One can also take products and compositions of these homomorphisms to obtain more examples.\\